JunMa11/MICCAI-Reproducibility-Checklist/README.md

 python train.py --input-data <path_to_data> --alpha 10 --beta 20
 ```

->📋  Describe how to train the models, with example commands on how to train the models in your paper, including the full training procedure and appropriate hyperparameters.
+>📋  Describe how to train the models, with example commands, including the full training procedure and appropriate hyperparameters.